ManageIQ/container-memcached/README.md

 # container-memcached
-Container for a CentOS 7 memcached server
+Container for a UBI 9 memcached server